bitprj/curriculum/Data-Structures-and-Algos-Topic/Module1-Intro-to-Data-Structures-and-Algos/Activity2_HashTables/checkpoints/9-Checkpoint.md

 curriculum/Data-Structures-and-Algos-Topic/Module1-Intro-to-Data-Structures-and-Algos/Activity2_HashTables/checkpoints/

 # instruction
-What is the run time for the "Length of the longest substring without repeating characters" interview question and also explain your reasoning behind the run time?
+Find and explain the run time of the algorithm for the "Length of the longest substring without repeating characters" interview question.

 # checkpoint_type
 Short Answer